ThiagoInocencio/AlavadeiraAPI/README.md

 # aLavadeira API
 A Java API implementation following the documentation developed by codus tecnologia.

-REST API to retrieve and update aLavadeira's deliverables and visits, used as a part of the final project of the Specialization in Multi-platform Development powered by SENAI, JPMORGAN and ENDEAVOR.
+RESTful API to retrieve and update aLavadeira's deliverables and visits, used as a part of the final project of the Specialization in Multi-platform Development powered by SENAI, JPMORGAN and ENDEAVOR.

 ## Authenticate